enqer/cashify-mobile-app/README.md

 To see our entries we click in our bottom navigation.

 If we want to check a particular entry then we simply click on it.
 On the other hand, if we want to delete an entry then we just move the given entry to the right.
-On the other hand, if we would like to sort the entries just click on "Name" or "Balance" depending on how we want to sort the data
+On the other hand, if we would like to sort the entries just click on "Name" or "Balance" depending on how we want to sort the data.

 ![Lent Page](/img/img3.jpg)